Welcome – About Dr. Charles Parker

 - My administrative and clinical tour with Dr. Ronald Dozoretz at Center Psychiatrists in Portsmouth VA [’74 – ’82] significantly contributed to my understanding of the both the limitations and usefulness of hospital psychiatry, and the importance of team play.
 During my time with Ron, I learned management tools not taught in psychoanalysis, and still appreciate first management opportunities as his partner in those formative years.

 - Working as Chief Psychiatrist with Dr. Daniel Amen in Washington DC [’03 – ’07] provided stimulating connections with a variety of forward-thinking, data-driven mind science colleagues.
 I’m grateful for that time with our terrific DC team, those most interesting and unique clients, and the many years of working partnership with Daniel.
 He’s right: brain evidence changes the rules.
-Amen’s passionate search for evidence changed my professional life.
+Amen’s search for documented evidence encouraged my curiosity about mind science – now more precise and molecular than those early days.

-- Today improved clinical evidence from remarkable laboratory assessments, learned through my most valuable work with Dr. Bill Walsh at the Walsh Research Institute, takes everyday mind inquires down to a molecular level.
+- Today improved molecular evidence from remarkable laboratory assessments learned through my most valuable work with Dr. Bill Walsh at the Walsh Research Institute, takes everyday mind inquires down to a molecular level.
 Bill is a brilliant yet humble guy, a remarkable researcher with surprisingly accurate biomedical/molecular data, who daily contributes to the necessary evolution of global psychiatric practices.
-Dr. Walsh’s first Special Interview on Methylation [1 of 3] is here on CBJ at this link.
+Dr. Walsh’s first Special Introductory Interview on Methylation [1 of 3] is here on CBJ at this link.

 A long habit of not thinking a thing wrong gives it a superficial appearance of being right.